Aarhus University Press focusses on:

 - the highest professional quality in scientific publications

-- a strong emphasis on publishing in English
+- a strong English language publishing line

 - goal-oriented marketing of all publications

-- top-quality book craftsmanship.
+- top-quality book craftsmanship

 Contact Gitte Mariager (email@example.com) if you wish to submit a manuscript or a book proposal to Aarhus University Press.

-Maintening a very high quality in graphic design, cover design, choice of paper, as well as quality of printing, is crucial to the Press.
+Maintaining a very high quality in graphic design, cover design, choice of paper, as well as quality of printing, is crucial to the Press.
 We cherish the importance of good book craftsmanship.
 The Press was honoured in 2004 and again in 2009 by receiving the "Forening for Boghaandværks Xylograf F. Hendriksens Medalje".
 In 2014 we received "Den Danske Bogdesignpris" for our series 'Reflections'.

 Books in commission